 The principal limitation of intraosseous access is a relatively low maximum flow rate.
 Resistance to flow within the bone marrow cavity limits the flow rate of intraosseous needles, and flow rates per kilogram tend to be higher in young patients who have a greater percentage of low-resistance red marrow compared to adults.
 The speed of administration of intraosseous infusions can be improved with pressure devices.

 LABORATORY TESTING OF BONE MARROW ASPIRATE

 The comparison of marrow aspirate with peripheral blood has been explored in small trials of hematology and oncology patients undergoing routine marrow sampling (Table 112-2).
-Two of these human studies have shown a close correlation of marrow aspirate to venous blood in regard to hemoglobin, sodium, chloride, bilirubin, pH, bicarbonate, urea, and creatinine concentrations.12,13 In another study, bone marrow taken for medical diagnosis correlated with the peripheral ...
+Two of these human studies have shown a close correlation of marrow aspirate to venous blood in regard to hemoglobin, sodium, chloride, bilirubin, pH, bicarbonate, urea, and creatinine concentrations.12,13 In another study, bone marrow taken for medical diagnosis correlated with ...